SEO FAQs For Bloggers – Ace The Optimization Process

 And you do know how most of your target audience would be able to see your posts.
 Right?

 Search engines allow you to present your content in front of your targets when they need it.
 You just have specific criteria to fulfill.
-The better you comply with the rules, the higher you land on SERPs, and more are your chances to be seen by the targets.
+The better you comply with the rules, the higher you land on SERPs, and more are your chances to be seen, clicked, and read by your targets.

 The same applies to your blog posts.